material-motion/material-motion/specifications/view_duplication.md

 The duplicator maintains a list of elements that should not be duplicated.

-Every type of element is assumed to be duplicable by default.
-An element should not be duplicated if duplication was disabled using the disable duplication API.
+Elements are assumed to be duplicable by default.
+Do not duplicate elements for which duplication was disabled.

 Example pseudo-code: